oganm/toSource/README.md

 **mergeChips:** Merges two chips of different generations that share probes.
 Probe names must be preserved.
 Applies RMA using Affy package

+**homologene:** Uses homologene to get mouse-human homology information.
+Changing the species and adding new ones is quite easy.

 **ogbox:** stuff and things